Associate Professor of Finance, Brandeis International Business School

 Blog: The latest on market research

-Professor Scherbina joined Brandeis International Business School in July 2017.
-She is also a senior economist at the Council of Economic Advisers, where she covers finance, fintech, AI, and cybersecurity.
-Professor Scherbina also worked at Harvard Business School and UC Davis.
-She holds a Ph.D. in finance from the Kellogg Graduate School of Management at Northwestern University.
+Professor Scherbina joined the Graduate School of Management in July 2007.
+She also holds the position of Senior Economist at the Council of Economic Advisers, where she covers the areas of Finance, FinTech, Cybersecurity, AI, and CFIUS.
+Previously, she worked at UC Davis and Harvard Business School.
+Professor Scherbina holds a Ph.D. in finance from the Kellogg Graduate School of Management at Northwestern University.

 Professor Scherbina's research is concerned with investment management, behavioral finance, empirical asset pricing, and real estate.
 Most recently, she has published a book "Differences of Opinion in Financial Markets: The Implications for Asset Returns".